 Even though VIVITROL® may block the intense high from opioids, it does not prevent good feelings that come from other naturally pleasurable activities.

 After you get a dose of VIVITROL®, its blocking effect slowly decreases and completely goes away over time.

 Vivitrol®, when used with proper counseling and therapy, can significantly reduce relapse rates in some alcoholics, and at the very least cause significantly fewer heavy drinking episodes and more success maintaining complete lifelong abstinence.

-At Hotel California by the Sea, you will be closely monitored by our Medical Director, Joseph DeSanto MD, to help you have the greatest possible chance of becoming sober, and staying sober.
+At Hotel California by the Sea, all of our clients are closely monitored by our Medical Director, Joseph DeSanto MD, to ensure our clients with the greatest possible chance of achieving long-term sobriety.